-- Hills and ridges: The Renosterberg is located adjacent to the proposed site and the visual resources are being used for tourism by the Renosterberg Safari & Farming. - Wetland areas (dam, river, streams and wetlands) are located to the north of the PV1 project, and a suitable buffer would need to be set in place to ensure that encroachment into these visual and ecological resources does not take place. - High potential agricultural land: The areas proposed for PV development are currently used for agricultural practice and do add to the existing rural agricultural sense of place.
-Input from soil specialist would need to ensure that loss of high potential agricultural land does not take place.
+- Hills and ridges: The Renosterberg is located adjacent to the proposed site and the general visual resources are being used for tourism by the Renosterberg Safari & Farming, but would not significantly impact the views from the accommodation areas (with mitigation). - Wetland areas (dam, river, streams and wetlands) are located to the north of the PV1 project, and a suitable buffer would need to be set in place to ensure that encroachment into these visual and ecological resources does not take place. - High potential agricultural land: The areas proposed for PV development are currently used for agricultural practice and do add to the existing rural agricultural sense of place.
+Inputs from soil specialist would need to ensure that loss of high potential agricultural land does not take place.

-In terms of regional and local planning, the expected policy visual/ landscape fit of the landscape change is rated Medium.
+In terms of regional and local planning, the expected visual/ landscape policy fit of the landscape change is rated Medium to High.
 While the proposed landscape change is to be seen against the backdrop of the Klerksdorp REDZ planning where renewable energy projects are likely to become more common, the existing tourism activities do make use of landscape resources that could influence the activity sense of place.
 Mitigation would need to ensure that significant eco-tourism activities are not undermined by the change in landscape character.